dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - Postgres SQL Server 9.5 or later
  > dnf -y install postgresql-server

-- ZooKeeper version 3.5 (in case of a standalone ZooKeeper installation)
+- ZooKeeper version 3.7 (in case of a standalone ZooKeeper installation)

 ### Installing PostgreSQL

-To keep this simple, we are assuming the database will run on the same machine as the dCache services that use it.
+To keep this simple, we are assuming that the database will run on the same machine as the dCache services that use it.

 The simplest configuration is to allow password-less access to the database.
-Hier we assumes this to be the case.

 To allow local users to access PostgreSQL without requiring a password, make sure the following three lines are the only uncommented lines in the file **/var/lib/pgsql/10/data/pg_hba.conf**

 > **NOTE**: the path to **/pg_hba.conf** is different for PostgreSQL 13 and higher versions.
-> **/var/lib/pgsql/data/pg_hba.conf**
+> It is**/var/lib/pgsql/data/pg_hba.conf**

       ...
     # TYPE  DATABASE    USER        IP-ADDRESS        IP-MASK           METHOD
     local   all         all                                             trust
     host    all         all         127.0.0.1/32                        trust
     host    all         all         ::1/128                             trust
+   ...

    ### Creating PostgreSQL users and databases